- Where to start?

-At the heart of the ARDUINO® platform is coding in C/C++.
+At the heart of the code coding is a modified C/C++ language.
 There is a great demand for experienced C / C++ programmers who earn excellent salaries for their programming capabilities.

-ARDUINO® is positioning itself in the market as a hardware provider for the Internet of Things (IoT).
+The manufacturers of these boards are positioning themselves in the market as a hardware provider for the Internet of Things (IoT).
 IoT connects devices like home appliances, home monitoring, and other internet-connected devices that you might use an app on your smartphone to control.

 - Why The STEAM+C Classroom?

-Our first curriculum is The ARDUINO® Classroom: STEAM Edition.
+Our first curriculum is The STEAM Edition.
 It is a 240-page curriculum that presents 25 classroom-tested, engaging projects with step-by-step instructions written by award-winning educators Isabel Mendiola and Peter Haydock for educators.
 This curriculum has proven excellent for classrooms as well as self-motivated learners.
-Over 110 project extensions are also suggested with hundreds more possible.
+Over 110 project extensions are suggested with hundreds more possible.

 These STEAM (Science, Technology, Engineering, Arts, and Math) projects are aligned to